Metric distortion Under Probabilistic Voting: Axioms and Model

-This fails Axiom~\ref{axiom:ioc} since it depends on the number of candidates between $j$ and $j'$ in the noiseless ranking, which depends on the distances of the candidates other than $j$ and $j'$ from voter $i$.
+The Mallows model fails Axiom~\ref{axiom:ioc} since it depends on the number of candidates between $j$ and $j'$ in the noiseless ranking, which depends on the distances of the candidates other than $j$ and $j'$ from voter $i$.

 It also fails Axiom~\ref{axiom:monotonicity} since it does not depend on the distances but only on their order. \end{example}